-LEAs are not required to offer all the options under each pathway [e.g., not all schools offer an International Baccalaureate (IB) Diploma Programme].
-In guiding students to the pathway most feasible, LEAs should clearly delineate which options are available.
+Schools are not required to offer all the options listed under each pathway in the legislation (e.g., not all schools offer an International Baccalaureate (IB) Diploma Programme).
+In guiding students to the pathway most feasible, schools should clearly delineate which options are available locally.